sunbird-cb/mentoring/README.md

 # Setup Options

-Elevate services can be setup in local using three methods:
+Elevate services can be setup in local using two methods:

-<details><summary>Dockerized services & Dependencies using Docker-Compose File (Easiest)</summary>
+<details><summary>Dockerized Services & Dependencies Using Docker-Compose File (Easiest)</summary>

 ## A. Docker-Compose